Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 These pruners can also be used to shape a hedge, but I recommend a garden shear for the shaping job.

 If the branches have diameters in the range (0.75–1.5 inches), you need to get loppers.
 These tools have longer blades which are suitable for trimming taller hedges.
 They are also available in bypass and anvil types.

-For branches that are 3 inches and above in diameter, it is recommended to use electric pruners or trimming saws which can cut thick secondary stems.
+For branches that are three inches and above in diameter, it is recommended to use electric pruners or trimming saws that can cut thick secondary stems.

 Safety is the number one thing to consider when trimming your hedge.
 To prevent injuries and accidents, you must get safety gear and use it throughout the process.
 The protective gear will shield you from thorns, harmful sap, and equipment cuts.

 To protect your thorax and abdomen, you need to wear an apron or a long sleeve shirt.
 When it comes to protecting your hands and feet, you need to wear gloves and safety shoes.
 To keep your head and eyes safe, you need to use a helmet and safety goggles.

 According to hedge trimming experts, making the right cuts prevents the formation of wounds and allows the plants to recover faster.
 Flush cuts or cuts that leave stubs are not considered right and therefore you should not practice them.

 When trimming a branch, you need to locate the major bud and make a cut 0.25 inches above it.
 You should not cut branches halfway between minor buds as this can cause the withering of the plants.